wahiggins3/send-to-kindle-mcp/README.md

 }
 ```

+**Replace the following:**
-Replace `/path/to/send-to-kindle-mcp` with the actual path to this directory.
+- `/path/to/send-to-kindle-mcp` with the actual path to this directory
+- All placeholder values in the `env` section with your actual credentials

+**Note**: If you created a `.env` file in step 3, you can copy those same values into the `env` section above.
+The values must be set here for Claude Desktop to use them.

 ### 5. Restart Claude Desktop